candyandy951/ae-awards-show-maker/README.md

  - Puts the comp in the newly created folder next to the footage items

 After running the tool, it is recommended that you open and check each comp it created to make sure the photos are placed in an aesthetically pleasing way within their new comps.
 This script is not smart enough to do any sort of face detection when resizing the images to fit , so you will likely need to reposition some photos.
+*Hint: you can open multiple comps at once by selecting/highlighting them in the project panel and hitting the num pad enter key on your keyboard.*

 NOTE: If your awards show will include text content, it is IMPERITIVE that when your photo comps sort alphabetically, they match the order of the text data in your CSV.
-It is recommended that you rename the source footage files ahead of time so they sort in the correct order as the photo comps created by the Photos to Comps tool adopt the same names as the footage they contain.
+It is recommended that you rename the source footage files ahead of time so they sort in the correct order since the photo comps created by the Photos to Comps tool adopt the same names as the footage they contain.
 (technically speaking, this is more of a bug/fault in the script in the way that it pulls your selections from the project panel and how it is not intelligent in matching the resulting photo comps with the CSV data.
 I may implement a fix for this in the future... but for now you need to make sure your photos and photo comps sort in your desired order.)

 ## Step 4: The Award Show Maker Tool:
 Return to the script's main menu, then select the "Awards Show Maker" button to open the Awards Show Maker tool.
 ![](https://i.imgur.com/FYYGyV4.png)
-The Awards Show Maker tool window is dynamic, when you check certain boxes, other items in the window may appear or vanish.
+The Awards Show Maker window is dynamic, when you check certain boxes, other items in the window may appear or vanish.
 ### The Template Input Panel
 The template input panel is where you tell the script which comp in the project is your template comp and what layers in it are relevant.
 ![](https://i.imgur.com/HMcJ8mW.png)